okbob/ncurses-st-menu/README.md

 ### Examples

-This example builds from installed PDCurses for Linux X11:
+This example builds from installed PDCurses for Linux X11:                <br>
 NOTE: The build tools will setup all the other `PDCURSES_xxx` arguments for us.

 ```